kbaseattic/assembly/README.md

 Overview
 ----------
-Services to assemble genomes and metagenomes with user's choice of assembler.
+Services to assemble genomes and metagenomes with user's choice of assembly algorithm.
 Currently supports single microbial genome assembly using velvet and/or kiki.
 More to come...